S1rDev10us/dotfiles/tasks.md

 ## Upgrades

-- [ ] When playing worldless on xbox controller extra rumbles play after an intended rumble
+- [ ] When playing Worldless on xbox controller extra rumbles play after an intended rumble
   - This probably needs an extra driver to be installed
   - It feels like the rumbles are some kind of testing rumble to see if all the different rumbles are working correctly
 - Convert various package installs to modules